LSEG-API-Samples/Example.DataLibrary.DotNet.MRNStoryConsumer/README.md

 ## Summary

 This article provides a brief details of the RDP.NET library.
-It shows a sample usage to demonstrate how to use the library in the application to retrieve real-time MRN Story data from TREP, RDP, or ERT in Cloud.
+It shows a sample usage to demonstrate how to use the library in the application to retrieve real-time MRN Story data from RTDS, RDP, or RTO.
 There are two main approaches provided in this article to process the MRN data.
 The first one is to manually process the MRN Story update message and implement data caching algorithm to verify the MRN fragment and decompress the MRN Story data to JSON plain-text.
 The second approach is an easier way to retrieve the MRN Story data using the RDP.NET Content library.
 The RDP.NET Content library provides ContentFactory class and method CreateMachineReadableNews to create MachineReadableNews object.
 It provides OnNews callback function which returns MRN Story JSON data.
 The second approach is quite easy to use and should save development times.
 By the way, it may not be suitable for the project that requires access to original data from the Refresh and Update message provided by the WebSocket Server.
 Hence the recommended approach depending on the condition and preference of the user.

 ## Download